tomcontileslie/slid/README.md

 Then, when your changes are applied to your copy of this GitHub repository, another program automatically converts the contents of the information files into machine-readable HTML which is then displayed on your website.

-To know what colour each category should be displayed in, the program looks at the file called `style.py` in the `builder/` folder.
+To know what colour each category should be displayed in, the program looks at the file called `_colours.yml` in the `info/` folder.
 The next section will explain how to edit this file if you create a new category or rename a category.

 If you wish to add images to some cards, those images must be placed into the `src/img/cards/` folder.

 Apart from what's listed above, you should never have to do anything with the other folders in this repository.
 The `src/` folder contains the source code for your website, which is what gets updated when you modify the information files.
-The `builder/` folder, aside from `style.py`, contains the program which converts your information files into source code.
+The `builder/` folder contains the program which converts your information files into source code.
 The `.github/` folder contains instructions telling GitHub to run the card-making program every time you modify the information file.

 ## How do I use **slid**?